Shi Pantuo: An Influence on Sun Wukong

 The Worship of Sun Wukong the Monkey King: An Overview

 I’ve written several articles on the worship of the Monkey King.
-I’ve decided to post a succinct overview for those not familiar with the subject.
-Unless cited here, all information is cited in the respective linked articles below.
+I’ve decided to post an overview for those not familiar with the subject.
+Unless cited here (or not based on personal field research), all information is cited in the respective linked articles below.

 Sun Wukong is worshiped in southern China, Taiwan, and areas of Southeast Asia, including Malaysia, Singapore, and even Thailand and Vietnam, as the “Great Sage Equaling Heaven” (Qitian dasheng, 齊天大聖) (fig. 1).
 Variations of this title often include “Lord” (ye, 爺) or “Buddha Patriarch” (fozu, 佛祖) (e.g. Dasheng ye, 大聖爺; Dasheng fozu, 大聖佛祖).
 He is very rarely addressed as the “Victorious Fighting Buddha” (Dou zhansheng fo, 鬥戰勝佛), which is taken from the end of Journey to the West (1592) when our hero is bestowed Buddhahood for protecting the monk Tripitaka.
 This is the name of a real world deity (and member of the 35 Confession Buddhas) that was only later associated with Monkey in literature.
 I’ve even seen one temple that mixed such titles to call him the “Fighting Sage Buddha” (Dou zhan sheng fo, 鬥戰聖佛).